sadhoss/AzureBatchEndpoint/readme.md

 <figure>
   <img src="Attachments/Model_evaluation_test_set.png" alt="Test set results">
-  <figcaption>Figure 2: The results on the test(unseen) set not doing any data enhancing, using the "insert data, get black box out" approach.
+  <figcaption style="text-align: center;">Figure 2: The results on the test(unseen) set not doing any data enhancing, using the "insert data, get black box out" approach.
 One might argue there is not more performance to gain.</figcaption>
 </figure>

 (If there is interest in the above part, maybe I will add an in-depth section for it.)